isCatNull/VersionIncrementer/README.md

 - IncrementerService can be made more readable
 - Path to ProductInfo can be picked up from config
 - Use fluent validator, perhaps cover more cases
+- Make input reader more robust by making it case insensitive (currently it has to be exact match)